 During your session, you will have 45 minutes to collaborate with a writing consultant, who will ask you questions about your writing goals and concerns.
 Please keep in mind that consultations are interactive and collaborative, so come prepared to work actively on your writing.
-Also, note that Teams allows for file sharing, audio/visual sharing, screen sharing, collaborative writing, and chat features.
-We encourage you to take notes during your session and/or save any changes you make at the end before logging out.
-Your consultant can help you access these features.
+If your session is online, please note that Teams allows for file sharing, audio/visual sharing, screen sharing, collaborative writing, and chat features.
+We encourage you to take notes during your session and/or save any changes you make at the end.
 We look forward to working with you!

 Online Appointment Scheduling

-To schedule an appointment, please follow the steps below:
+To schedule an online appointment, please follow the steps below:

 - Visit the ASC Bookings Homepage.